Snowflake: Use as a symbol

 Snowflakes are also often used as symbols representing winter or cold conditions.
 For example, snow tires which enhance traction during harsh winter driving conditions are labelled with a snowflake on the mountain symbol.
 A stylized snowflake has been part of the emblem of the 1968 Winter Olympics, 1972 Winter Olympics, 1984 Winter Olympics, 1988 Winter Olympics, 1998 Winter Olympics and 2002 Winter Olympics.

+The snowflake is often a traditional seasonal image or motif used around the Christmas season, especially in Europe and North America.
+As a Christian celebration, Christmas celebrates the incarnation of Jesus, who according to Christian belief atones for the sins of humanity; so, in European and North American Christmas traditions, snowflakes symbolize purity.
+Snowflakes are also traditionally associated with the "White Christmas" weather that often occurs during Christmastide.